not-fl3/macroquad-website/content/articles/java.md

 Why miniquad is not built around NativeActivity, the first option?
 Well, it used to be built around NativeActivity until 0.3, actually.
 The problem here - some of the android API's are really, really hard to use through java native interface.
 So it really helps when there is an option to make a wrapper for something in Java and provide an easy to use function for a native code.

 *A little remark on apks* Now instead of raw .apk developers will be forced to use .aab - a new format for applications on android.
-Each .aab is a bunch of signed .apk's, so the idea is still the ssame.
+Each .aab is a bunch of signed .apk's, so the idea is still the same.

 ### Writing some java